 California State Prison, Solano - Mission Statement

 CSP-Solano focuses on providing a comprehensive work/training program with academic education, vocational training, and industries assignments geared towards providing inmates with work skills and education.
-Additionally, the institution has a variety of self-help programs including AA, NA, Veterans, VORG (Victim Offender Reconciliation Group), and POP (Prison Outreach Program).
-Through the Educational and Vocational training, Industries assignments, and self-help programs, the institution provides inmates the opportunity to develop the life skills necessary for successful re-integration into society.
+Additionally, the institution has a variety of self-help programs including Al-anon, Alcoholics Anonymous (AA), Alternatives to Violence Project (AVP), In-Building Self-Help Programs (IBSHPs), Narcotics Anonymous (NA), The Urban Ministry Institute (TUMI), The Victims Voice, Veterans Assistance, and the Youth Diversion Prisoners’ Outreach Program (POP).
+Through the educational and vocational training, industries assignments, and self-help programs, the institution provides inmates the opportunity to develop the life skills necessary for successful re-integration into society.
 The institution is comprised of four separate, semi-autonomous facilities, a 125 bed Administrative Segregation Unit, and a 16 bed Correctional Treatment Center.

 - Visitation Home

 - Inmate Visiting Guidelines - includes Mail and Telephone calls (pdf)

 - Visitor Processing Appointment Scheduling System (VPASS)